diewaldnicole/dsia_big_data/index.md

 *TODO: UPDATE histogram plot and check numbers below*
 ![png](parallel_hist.png)

 The code above repeated the parsing procedure 100 times since the performance is varying heavily in each iteration. **It parses in each iteration once with the baseline parsing function and once with the new one.** Then, it adds the **time ratio between the new and the old function** to a list.
-The outcome is printed and also shown in the histogram plot shown above: the new version is around **25 times faster in parsing** compared to the old one.
+The outcome is printed below the code block and also shown in the histogram plot above: the new version is around **25 times faster in parsing** compared to the old one.
-Looking back at the table from the varying time horizons, this means an improvement from ~200 down to 8 seconds for parsing! **TODO: update this time!!**
+Looking back at the table from the varying time horizons, this means an improvement from ~200 down to 8 seconds for parsing! **//TODO: update this time!!**

 ### Improve overall Performance by using Parallel Computation